 Here are my favorite ways to use it!

-- Drizzle it over a classic Caprese salad, or this chopped version.
+- Dizzle it over a classic Caprese salad, or this chopped version.

 - Use it as a glaze for chicken breast or salmon.

-- Pair it with cheeses, tomatoes, crackers, and spreads on a cheeseboard.
-You can use it like a sauce or spread.
+- Pair it with cheeses, tomatoes, crackers, and sausages on a charcuterie board.
+You can use it as a sauce or spread.

 - Use it in this Balsamic Baked Chicken recipe.

-- Make the best roasted veggies by tossing them in balsamic before roasting.
+- Make incredibly flavorful roasted veggies by tossing them in Balsamic Reduction before roasting.

-- Drizzle it over ice cream and grilled peaches (a great summer treat!).
+- Drizzle it over ice cream and grilled peaches for a great summer treat!